softwaresaved/international-survey/survey_creation/2018/texts/welcome_message.md

 What will happen to me if I take part?
 --------------------------------------

-You will continue to the next page and begin to answer questions based on the country you are working from.
+You will continue to the next page and begin to answer questions.

 Are there any benefits in my taking part?
 -----------------------------------------

-We try to help Research Software Developer/Engineer to be recognised at an institutional level.
-There is no direct individual benefit to answering this survey.
+We use these surveys to gather information that will help persuade universities, funders and other research organisations to develop policies that recognise the fundamental role played by the people who write software in research.
+There is no direct individual benefit to answering this survey, but there is a significant benefit to the research community

 Are there any risks involved?
 -----------------------------

-No
+We know of no risks in taking part in this survey.

 Do I have to take part?
 -----------------------